• Skip to secondary menu

 Regular Pleat Formation

-The folds of pleats turn a wider piece of fabric into having a narrower circumference.
-Pleats are created merely by doubling the fabric back on top it and securing it using pins.
+The folds of pleats turn a wider piece of fabric into a narrower circumference.
+Pleats are created merely by doubling the fabric back on top of it and securing it using pins.

 The pleats fall under the category of “pressed fabric” because the fabric is either ironed or heat-pressed to create a sharp crease.
 One can also create soft rounded folded pleats by not pressing.
 Tuck is the pleat or folds sewn into place.
 The following are the different types of pleats and a brief description of how to create them.